 If you've heard the story about the Columbine survivor writing to Mike Judge about how the episode "Wings of the Dope" helped her come to terms with her grief for a boy she loved who turned out to be one of the shooters, Hank telling Luanne that if she sees Buckley's angel again after he helps her pass her test "it will actually be an evil angel of death" certainly qualifies.

 Genius Bonus: In one episode where everyone at Strickland Propane is trying to get in on the Americans with Disabilities Act after a drug addict's addiction is diagnosed as a disease, one employee claims he has priapism and requires a roomier workstation and a view of Debbie.
 "Priapism" is the medical term for an erection that doesn't go down or soft, even after intercourse or masturbation.

 Bobby's clown school persona "Tartuffe the Spry Wonder Dog" takes its name from a Moliere play.

-, Peggy has a nightmare where Hank dies from complications of his constipation and his father flushes his son's casket down the toilet-cum-grave.
-Around thirteen seasons later, Cotton dies (after being burned on a flat-top grill at a Benihana-style Japanese restaurant) and requests that his ashes be flushed in a bar toilet once used by General George S. Patton (even though an early episode revealed that Cotton was supposed to be buried at a veteran's cemetery).
+Hilarious in Hindsight: On the season one episode, "Hank's Unmentionable Problem" note The one where everyone makes a big deal about Hank's constipation, Peggy has a nightmare where Hank dies from complications of his constipation and his father flushes his son's casket down the toilet-cum-grave.
+Around thirteen seasons later, Cotton dies (after being burned on a flat-top grill at a Benihana-style Japanese restaurant and eating shrimp, which he's allergic to) and requests that his ashes be flushed in a bar toilet once used by General George S. Patton (even though an early episode revealed that Cotton was supposed to be buried at a veteran's cemetery).

 Peggy to a lesser extent, especially in the later seasons.